Tecno Phantom V Fold Is the Cheapest Foldable in India: See Price

 Tecno Phantom V Fold price in India, availability

 The 12GB RAM + 256GB storage variant of the Tecno Phantom V Fold is priced in India at Rs.
-89,999, while the 12GB RAM + 512GB storage variant is priced at Rs.
-99,999.
+88,888.
 The phone is offered at a special early bird price of Rs.
 77,777 starting April 12, for a brief period of time, until stock lasts, exclusively on Amazon India.

 The Tecno Phantom V Fold is available in the market in Black and White colour options.